 3. Incorrectly Cleaning the Fingers

-According to Dr. Amori, the most common mistake people make is washing the finger with alcohol.
+According to Dr. Amori, the most common mistake people make is washing their fingers with alcohol.
 It is not a good idea.
 Using alcohol on the fingertips can dry the skin and cause more pain.

 Moreover, people also don’t clean their fingers.
 Instead, they believe that liking the finger is enough to get rid of the bacteria.
 But, that is also not a good idea.

 Whatever was in the mouth, now is on the finger.
-Therefore, doctors recommend to properly clean the finger before taking a blood sample.
+Therefore, doctors recommend properly cleaning the finger before taking a blood sample.

 According to a study, taking a blood sample from unclean hands can affect the results of the testing.

 As a result, it is best that people wash their hands with warm water and soap and dry them before taking a blood sample.